 Happier customers also mean that your support team can focus on issues that matter.
 Errors in product design can lead to users contacting the helpdesk with the same set of questions all the time, and your support team needs to deal with these frequent tickets constantly.
 Most users don’t complain or get in touch with your team anyways.
 96% of unhappy customers don’t complain at all.
 Furthermore, 91% of these non-complainers simply leave and never come back to use your website.
 So it’s best to find out about these critical issues before they happen.

 Any type of business can benefit from incorporating the practice of user testing into their design and development practices.
 The returns of your investment are much higher than the costs, especially when considering the costs of finding out about critical user errors after launch.

 User testing can make or break a development because without understanding what users need can lead to a product with no users.
 It’s like building a house without knowing who you are building it for.

-Sharewell is making user testing more accessible, by providing affordable tools to gather user insights.
-Our platform helps you throughout the user testing process: from setting a test goal and creating to test, to finding the most suitable test users and analyzing their feedback.
+Sharewell makes user testing more accessible by providing affordable tools to gather user insights.
+Our platform helps you throughout the user testing process: setting a test goal and creating to test, finding the most suitable test users, and analyzing their feedback.